aragon/flock/README.md

 - Strong belief on the goals and values of the project

 The decisions taken through this program are not definitive.
-All teams must submit a Finance track proposal requesting funding via [AGP-1] (https://github.com/aragon/AGPs/blob/6ef7dcb9d6a0ccf3cb4d0707eed0cdd10f99044d/AGPs/AGP-1.md) and ANT holders will approve or reject such proposals.
+All teams must submit a Finance track proposal requesting funding via [AGP-1](https://github.com/aragon/AGPs/blob/6ef7dcb9d6a0ccf3cb4d0707eed0cdd10f99044d/AGPs/AGP-1.md) and ANT holders will approve or reject such proposals.

-## License

-Copyright and related rights waived via CC0.